 Our present Prime Minister has requested every section of the society to give whole-hearted support to the “Beti Bachao, Beti Padhao“ abhiyan (initiative).
 ‘Beth Bachao’ means ‘save girl child’ and ‘Beth Padhao’ means ‘educate the girl child.’

 Poor households, when faced with the choice, often choose to send their male children to school instead of their female children, instead saddling female children with back-breaking household chores.

 Female foeticide is both a national problem and a social evil.
 It’s unbelievable that the urge for a boy-child makes them so cruel that they dare to kill the yet to be born.
+The child sex ratio (CSR), according to 2011 population census, was 943 female child for every 1000 male child.
+The Low CSR may lead to a dangerous situation.
 As such it is crucial to step in and save the female children.

 Causes of female foeticide

 Various scholars have suggested different possible causes for the problem of female foeticide.

 1. Low position of women: Women have been subjected to injustice since ages.
 Some people feel that the birth of girl child may lower their status in the society.
 There is discrimination against the girl child and an extreme desire for boy-child among some sections of our society.

 2. Extreme poverty: People who live in extreme poor condition often think that the girl child would cause more economic hardship to them.
 The social evil of dowry system further worsens the situation.
 Some people think that they will to have to arrange for huge dowry for her marriage.

 3. Illiteracy: Illiteracy is the leading of all social evils.
 Illiterate people are ignorant people, and not able to judge their actions in the right perspective.